Artchibald/2022_icon_rebrand_scripts/README.md

 Please see attached .ai file (social media and email sizes).

-Basically – wondering if we can select a consistent X,Y coordinate and place that expressive icon there, with a dark ultraviolet background, and in the case of the social items – pre-populate the text of the application as well as the WTW logo (assets attached here).
+Basically – wondering if we can select a consistent X,Y coordinate and place that expressive icon there, with a dark ultraviolet background, and in the case of the social items – pre-populate the text of the application as well as the logo (assets attached here).

-The text and the WTW logo would also remain locked in a consistent location, and the expressive icon would be consistently cropped.
+The text and the logo would also remain locked in a consistent location, and the expressive icon would be consistently cropped.

 Please let me know if you’d like to discuss live.
 (Example below shows that expressive icon would be cropped – slightly).
 See email 28 June